chris-short/chrisshort.net/content/causes/index.md

 ### Free Software Foundation

 Once they ditched Stallman they were deserving of my support even though they're a little more zealous than I am about open source.
 Now that [Stallman is back](https://arstechnica.com/tech-policy/2021/03/richard-stallman-returns-to-fsf-18-months-after-controversial-rape-comments/), I've rescinded all support for FSF.

+## Electronic Frontier Foundation

+I used to support the EFF somewhat overtly too.
+But, over the years, they've become more rigid and must adjust to the times.
+Specifically, EFF defended a well-known hate site, thus signing off on the despicable behavior portrayed upon my friends, seemingly hoping it would continue unfettered because of freedom.
+That's not freedom, it's privilege.